-On line B, enter one of the 14 principal agricultural activity codes listed in Part IV on page 2 of Schedule F (Form 1040).
+On line B, enter one of the 14 principal agricultural activity codes listed in Part IV on page 2 of Schedule F (Form 1040 or 1040-SR).
 Select the code that best describes the source of most of your income.

 The interests in the business have at any time been offered for sale in a way that would require registration with any federal or state agency, or